Wellington tramway system: Abandonment

 In 1925, the tram freight and parcel services were discontinued because of competition from motor vehicles.
 One of the freight trams was scrapped in 1955, and the other was converted into a track grinder in the 1920s and withdrawn from service with the closing of the system in 1964.
 In early 1945, after reviewing the report from the General Manager of the Transport and Electricity Departments, the City Council announced plans to convert one of the tram routes to single-operator trolleybuses.
 The route selected was between the Railway Station and Oriental Bay, with extensions to Roseneath and Hataitai at one end, and to Aotea Quay at the northern end.
 Ten trolleybus chassis and overhead equipment were ordered from Britain.
 The first of these vehicles to be put into service on the Roseneath route was in June 1949.

-Cartoon by Nevile Lodge depicting a car with the slogan 'Save the trams' in the back window while ironically blocking the way a tram, c.
-1960.

 It was decided to replace the trams with buses and trolleybuses, which were considered more advanced and better suited to the city's needs.
 Several factors influenced this decision, including Wellington's challenging topography, the decline in passenger numbers after World War II, and the rise of operational costs of maintaining and purchasing trams and track renewals.
 Additionally, the lack of track maintenance during the war meant that the capital expenditure required to bring the tracks up to standard far exceeded the cost of purchasing replacement buses, even though buses generally have a much shorter lifespan.